General Bunny Care - Let's Do It Right

 Never Leave Your Bunny Unattended Outside:Bunnies are a preyed upon animal.
 Cats, dogs, racoons, opossum, rats, hawks, eagles, etc. will be watching and waiting for the right moment to strike.
 Bunnies should NEVER be allowed to randomly hop around a back yard - they can escape, eat grass that had weed killer (poison) put on it, or be killed by another animal.Always keep your bunny in a cool, shaded area.
 Bunnies prefer cool over heat.Please make sure that your grass has not been fertilized or had weed chemicals put on it, that would make the grass your bunny is nibbling on poisonous to your rabbit.
 If you have this issue put the bunny on a shaded concrete or wooden deck outside in this x-pen.
 Do not feed bunnies weeds - they may be poisonous to your bunny.
 Remember bunnies dig and will dig under this if put on the grass - so constant supervision is needed.

 Territorial Does & Bucks, & Breeding:DO NOT keep a male and female together - any breed of Bunny!.
 Does (Females are territorial and will fight with other bunnies for their cage space).
 2 Males in a Cage will also beat each other up as they get older, even if you got 2 babies at the same time.
-1 bunny per cage unless they are both females and you have them from 6 weeks old together.
+1 bunny per cage unless they are both females OR 2 males in a cage together from the same breeder gotten at the SAME TIME, AND you need to Neuter both boys.
 Never let a female & male bunny romp around together - breeding literally takes seconds.
 Death can easily occur with new born bunnies, ESPECIALLY with an unexperienced person attending to them - it is never "cute" to have a litter.
 You will have heartbreak and an immense amount of work on your hands.
 You will want to have your pet spayed or neutered by a vet for many health reasons when it is over 6 months of age.
 ONLY go to vet that specializes in "SMALL and Exotoc animals", not just a Dog and Cat vet.
 Bunnies can be very sensative to anesthesia in surgery, so a watchful eye has to be taken by the surgeon.
 Spayed/neutered rabbits tend to live longer than those who are not fixed.
+RABBIT.ORG Is a source for you to look at to find "INEXPENSIVE SPAY/NEUTERING FOR BUNNIES".
+These vets are trained to do this surgery.
+Rabbit.org also have nice bunny information on it.
+Enjoy!!
 Breeding of rabbits is a complicated affair.
-To successfully breed them requires extensive research, knowledge, nerves of steel, planning, Lots of space, patience, and discipline.
+To successfully breed them requires extensive research, knowledge, nerves of steel, planning, Lots of space, patience, a lot of time to clean, clean, clean, and discipline.
 Keep the breeding to the experts.
 It is tricky and complicated and will give you heartache and dead babies.

 Parasite control and deworming:Like all other pets, bunnies need protection against mites, tick, and fleas.
 Internal worms also affect the health of these bunnies.
 Deworming them will aid in keeping them healthy.
 We recommend you see or call your vet for directions, product recommendation and how often it should be done.
 If you put your bunny on the ground outside, it can easily gert parasites.